 It’s even older than the internet and has been talked about for decades in the mail order and direct response industry.

-Back then (… and it continues today) marketers simply collect the names and address of their customers.
+Back then (… and it continues today) marketers simply collect the names and addresses of their customers.

 It’s the exact same as having an email list only you’re using real addresses.